SonTrungTo/Full_Stack/EloquentJS/ch19/README.md

   the base axis being the vertical axis.
   * in the second quadrant, after going through 135 degrees line, the line proceeds again horizontally, but the direction changes from right to left.
-  * in the third quadrant
+  * in the third quadrant, similar as the first
-  * in the fourth quadrant
+  * in the fourth quadrant, similarly as the second
 * The general approach is comparing against the diagonal line, then doing the loops on the based axis, swapping the startPoint and endPoint if necessary and computing (x,y,color) along the based axis.